 - Laws, Administrative Rules, Bulletins, Memorandums

 - Search Insurance Company Rate and Form Filings

 - Sign up for Alerts & Bulletins

 Division of Insurance - COBRA

-COBRA FAQ — What notice are employers required to provide employees of COBRA rights?
+What notices are employers required to provide to employees explaining COBRA rights?

 Group health plans must provide covered employees and their families with specific notices explaining their COBRA rights.